Step 1: Controlling Tank by Subscribing to the Joy Topic

 - step1.cnoid

-To load the project again after the completion of Choreonoid, add the project file name as an option to the command used in Starting the Choreonoid node .
-For example, execute
+When reloading the project after closing Choreonoid, add the project filename as an option to the command used in Starting the Choreonoid Node.
+For example:

 roscd choreonoid_ros_tank_tutorial